 (added October 2021)

-university/University.
-The word University should be capitalized in instances where it stands for the longer phrase Purdue University.
-Examples: the University, our University, your University, this University.
+university.
+The word university should be lowercase, even in instances where it stands alone for the longer phrase Purdue University.
+Examples:

 upperclassmen.
 A gender-neutral group of juniors and/or seniors.
 Do not use “upperclass students.”